-Over the last year and a half, hundreds of students have taken my online beginning photography class.
+Over the last year and a half, hundreds of students have taken my Photography Start Course.
 By FAR, the most common problem that Dustin and I have seen as we review photos from our students is poor sharpness.

 Sometimes, the photos are clearly blurry to the point that anyone would notice the problem.
 But most of the time, the photos have fair sharpness, but they just aren't quite as crisp and clear as they could be.